SebastianBuritica/movie-app/README.md

 # MOVIE SEARCH APP

 This project was created with react.js and css.
-The app was created to practice fetching APIs and displaying the information as components, in this apps different ES6 features were used such as arrow functions, also the use of state, components and props.
+For the CSS the interface was organized by using flex-box properties and media queries for responsivness, the functionality was powered by react.js in this app were used different concepts of this technology such as JSX, components, hooks and props.
+The main purpose of this app was to use already existing openSource code to improve my abilities fetching APIs without axios and render that information on the application while also being able to search data by the 'title' provided by the JSON fetched.

 # Getting Started with Create React App